 MFS has assigned District Foresters from the Forest Policy and Management Division to periodically monitor participants' harvest operations to document conformance to the terms of the participants' agreements.
-(See Appendices D and E for examples of field monitoring forms.)
-On average, the foresters monitor one to two sites per landowner per month, with 62 sites visited in 2021.
-Some sites are visited before the harvest begins, others while the harvest is in progress or post-harvest.
+See Appendixes D and E for examples of field monitoring forms.
+On average, the foresters monitor one to two sites per landowner per month, with 51 sites visited in 2022.
+Additional riparian zone inspections also occur.
+Some harvests are visited before the harvest begins, others while the harvest is in progress, and others post-harvest.
 Some harvests are visited at various stages for purposes of continuity in monitoring.
 The Foresters report that the participants nearly always operate in conformance with policies that exceed the minimum regulatory requirements, particularly with respect to the protection of water quality.

-The Foresters generally have found no significant issues during their visits; however, they have discovered a few departures from expected norms (described in part in the next section) and taken immediate steps to secure better performance.
+The Foresters generally have found no significant issues during their visits; however, they have discovered a few departures from expected norms (described in part in the next section) and have taken immediate steps to secure better performance.

-Issues identified during 2019 and 2020
+Issues identified during 2022